Wattenberger/benjamin-scholl/src/pages/research/index.md

 > #### ***1.
 Structure-function relationships at synaptic resolution***
 >
 > Our lab has access to rich 3D CLEM (correlative light and electron microscopy) datasets (see Scholl et al. 2021).
-Many features are annotative (reconstructed and labeled) and ready for analysis.
+Many features are annotated (reconstructed and labeled), ripe for analysis.
 Other features can be annotated and processed for analysis to answer new questions.
 >
 > ![Images of cortical tissue at ultrastructural resolution](/img/ferretsbem.gif)
 >
 > #### ***2.
 Spine calcium activity variability and effects on input/output transformations***
 >
-> details
+> Synapses are inherently stochastic.
+Responses to sensory stimuli are also variable.
+These two factors are rarely examined in together, or with respect to input/output transformations.
+This project will utilize in vivo data to underestand how synaptic variability impacts neural computation.
 >
 > #### ***3.
 Correlating neural activity and CREB signaling in single cells in vivo***
 >